-Equity-settled share-based compensation benefits are provided to employees.
+Equity-settled share-based compensation benefits have been provided to employees in prior periods.
+No share based payment compensation benefits have been granted during the financial year.

 Equity-settled transactions are awards of shares, or options over shares, that are provided to employees in exchange for the rendering of services.